Cat vs Predator

 Are Cat generators more reliable than Predator generators?

-Based on the available data, yes.
-Cat holds a Tier A reliability rating of 89 out of 100, while Predator is rated Tier C at 60 out of 100.
+According to the scoring data, yes.
+Cat holds a Tier A reliability rating of 89 out of 100, while Predator sits at Tier C with a score of 60 out of 100.
 This suggests Cat generators are significantly more dependable over time.